brittneyleighb/DatabaseDesignMasterReference/README.md

 26. Common Pitfalls Checklist

 ### Part II — In-Depth Concept Summaries
-Each concept opens with a plain-English explanation, then technical detail with metaphors, and closes with a real-world scenario.
+Each concept opens with an everyday-language overview, then technical detail with metaphors, and closes with a real-world scenario.

 1. The Relational Model — Why Tables Won
 2. SQL — A Declarative Language